MicrosoftDocs/VBA-Docs/Language/Concepts/Getting-Started/understanding-scope-and-visibility.md

 All procedures are public by default, except for event procedures.
 When Visual Basic creates an event procedure, the **Private** [keyword](../../Glossary/vbe-glossary.md#keyword) is automatically inserted before the procedure declaration.
 For all other procedures, you must explicitly declare the procedure with the **Private** keyword if you do not want it to be public.

-You can use public procedures, variables, and constants defined in standard modules or class modules from referencing projects.
+Use public procedures, variables, and constants defined in standard modules or class modules from referencing projects.
 However, you must first set a reference to the project in which they are defined.

 Public procedures, variables, and constants defined in other than standard or class modules, such as [form modules](../../Glossary/vbe-glossary.md#form-module) or report modules, are not available to referencing projects, because these modules are private to the project in which they reside.